nawazhoss/Diocese-Income-Analysis/README.md

 ### 📊 [Income & Expenditure Trends](https://public.tableau.com/app/profile/nawaz.hossain/viz/diocesan_incexp_trends/Dashboard1)

-**Summary:**
-This first dashboard shows the long-term trend and post-pandemic recovery.
-2023 saw income and expenditure recover to pre-pandemic levels, but what the chart doesn't show are the effects of inflation and how this afffected income and expenditure.
-This aspect is shown more clearly in a later dashboard.
-However, income continued to exceed expenditure, as it has done every year since 2011, with a 3.5% margin reported for 2023.

 **Features:**
 - 10-year overview of financial trends across all dioceses
 - **Filters Available**: Filter by individual dioceses
 - **Interactive Elements**: Hover for detailed figures, click to highlight specific years
 - Shows both income (orange) and expenditure (blue) trend lines

+**Summary:**
+To provide meaningful comparisons, this first dashboard shows the long-term trend in income and expenditure from 2003 to 2022.
+Although 2023 saw income and expenditure recover to pre-pandemic levels, they continue to be eroded by the effects of inflation.
+Real terms income and expenditure (i.e. adjusted for inflation) were both slightly down on corresponding totals from 2022.
+Real terms income was 15% lower and expenditure 16% lower than in 2019.
+Income continued to exceed expenditure, as it has done every year since 2011, with a 3.5% margin reported for 2023.
+Real terms expenditure was lower in 2023 than in any of the previous twenty years.

 ### 📈 [Diocesan Comparison Analysis](https://public.tableau.com/app/profile/nawaz.hossain/viz/diocesan_incexp_trends/Dashboard2)
 **Features:**